You want to teach English. And you're not a hardened criminal, right?

 Many countries (though not all) ask prospective teachers to provide a valid Background Check when they apply for a teaching job.
 This is simply an official document from your home country saying that you have never killed anyone or done anything terrible!

-It is variously known as a CRC or Police Clearance or Certificate of Character depending on where it issued.
+What they are called depends on which country issues them.
 In most cases this is by the national authorities of your home country (and not, for example, the local authorities).

 Although the process varies according to your nationality, in most cases it will begin by submitting your fingerprints on an official form along with various other documentation which will include your ID, contact details, current and former names, etc.

-This is sent to the official authorities in your country (see below), often with a fee which varies depending on where you are.
-The checking process can take several months to complete so it is best to apply for a CRC as early as possible allowing at least 3 months for the whole process in case of delays.
+This is sent to the official authorities in your country (e.g. the FBI or national police; for links see below), often with a fee which varies depending on where you are.
+The checking process can take several months to complete so it is best to apply for a background check as early as possible allowing at least 3 months for the whole process in case of delays.

-Following receipt of the CRC it may need to have an apostille depending on where you will be using it; this can include having it verified by the embassy of the country you're intending to work in.
+Following receipt of the background check it may need to have an apostille depending on where you will be using it; this can include having it verified by the embassy of the country you're intending to work in.

-In general, CRCs cannot be older than 3 months to be used.
-They are normally required from your home country however if you are currently living in another country and have been there longer than six months then you may be required to get a CRC from this country also.
+In general, background checks cannot be older than 3 months to be used.
+They are normally required from your home country however if you are currently living in another country and have been there longer than six months then you may be required to get a background check from this country also.